-In November 2022, T. Murphy was appointed chairman of the audit committee.
+T. Murphy is appointed chairman of the audit committee.
 The board believes that T. Murphy has the requisite recent relevant financial experience to chair the audit committee.
 It is also satisfied that P. Halpenny and A. Kelliher are sufficiently knowledgeable in relevant financial matters to enable them to fulfil their responsibilities on the committee.